aidansteele/aidansteele.github.io/_posts/2024-06-05-gotcha-alway-use-arns-for-s3-sse-kms.md

 be right - and you would have known more than I did this morning.
 I assumed it would be key 1, i.e. the one living in the same account as the bucket.
-I would wager a guess that most people would think the same as I did (i.e. that unqualified key IDs and aliases are resolved relative to the bucket, not the caller) when they are configuring their bucket's encryption configuration.
+I would wager a guess that most people would think the same as I did (i.e. that unqualified key IDs and aliases are resolved relative to the bucket's account, not the caller's account) when they are configuring their bucket's encryption configuration.

 ## Why is this a problem?